 Hello!

-I’m a 5th year doctoral candidate in neuroscience at the Medical University of South Carolina (MUSC), where I’m advised by Dr. Aimee McRae-Clark.
+I’m a postdoctoral fellow in neuroscience at the Medical University of South Carolina (MUSC), where I’m advised by Dr. Aimee McRae-Clark.

 A key focus of my work is translatability: from animal models to the human laboratory, from the human laboratory to clinical trials, and bidirectionally across sexes.
-A primary goal in my doctoral training has been to develop skills that would enable me to best realize this focus, and I’m looking to continue this training as a postdoctoral researcher.
+A primary goal in my training has been to develop skills that would enable me to best realize this focus.

 Are you interested in translational addiction research?
 Contact me.